PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/ReThread.md

   1. SignUp and Login
   2. Filter Option
   3. Search Option
+  4. Product selection and Viewing
-  4. Cart Option
+  5. Cart Option
-  5. Payment Gateway
+  6. Payment Gateway
 - For Sellers
   1. SignUp and Login
   2. Option for Listing clothes to be sold